 Then begin layering the ingredients, first with a little sauce to coat the bottom, then 4 corn tortillas.

 Lather with filling, cheese, sauce, more tortillas, and repeat, finishing with the remaining enchilada sauce.
 Cover and bake.

 When its warmed through, uncover and bake for 10 more minutes.
 At this point you could add more cheese to the top to melt, but to keep it healthy and light, leave it off and garnish it well with fresh diced avocado, cilantro and sour cream.

 And there you have it …. fast and easy Enchilada Casserole!
 This could easily be made ahead, and refrigerated.
 Or bake it ahead for mid week meals.

 Vegetarian Enchilada Casserole

-A fast, simple recipe for Enchilada Casserole, with black beans, corn and 2 Minute Enchilada Sauce.
+A fast and easy recipe for Enchilada Casserole, with black beans, corn, sweet potatoes and a quick 5 Minute Enchilada Sauce.
 Comforting and healthy!
-Keep it vegetarian or add cooked chicken or or ground turkey!
+Keep it vegetarian or add cooked chicken or ground turkey!

 - Prep Time: 15 mins